Ladysnake/Ladysnake.github.io/public/wiki/blast/index.md

 ## Claim / Protection Mod Support

-Blast version 1.12 and above has support for Patbox's [Common Protection API](https://github.com/Patbox/common-protection-api).
+BLAST for Minecraft 1.20 and above has support for Patbox's [Common Protection API](https://github.com/Patbox/common-protection-api).
 This means BLAST items and blocks respect claim protections for any mod that implements this common API.
 This currently includes but is not limited to: